Phoenix Wedding Photographers and Videographers | Stephen and Melissa

 - 2:30 First Look; Bride & Groom Portraits

 - 5:00 Ceremony Begins

 - 5:40 ‘Just Married’ Sunset Portraits (MAGIC HOUR!)

-- 6:00 Couple Joins their Cocktail Hour if planned
+- 6:00 Extended family portraits if needed or couple Joins their Cocktail Hour if planned

 - 6:30 Guests Seated for Dinner

 - 6:40 Grand Entrances – Let the Party Begin!

 What events should I plan in my wedding day timeline?

 Each and every wedding is totally unique, but our typically wedding day “flow” might look something like this:

 We always give ourselves plenty of time to shoot the details such as jewelry, shoes, the dress, cufflinks, heirloom items, ect.
 We don’t want to feel rushed, so we build that time into the schedule as you are getting ready!
 We feel that the details are so important in telling the full story of your day and love styling details!
 We consider this a great ‘warm up’ for the day and it always gets things flowing creatively for us!